GraphBLAS/graphblas-api-cpp/markdown/matrix.md

 Replaces the matrix with the contents and shape of another matrix.

 1) Copy assignment operator.
 Modifies the shape of the matrix to be equal to that of `other` and copies the stored values to be the same as `other`.
 2) Move constructor.
-Replaces the contents of the matrix with those of `other` with move semantics.
-After the move assignment operation completes, `other` will be empty with shape `0 x 0`.
+Replaces the contents of the matrix with those of `other` using move semantics.
+After the move assignment operation completes, `other` is in a valid but indeterminate state.

 ### Parameters
 `other` - another matrix to assign the matrix to